advanced-javascript-Riva/RESTy-api/README.md

 **Phase 3:** In this phase of the RESTy build, I add some more fidelity to the application, including a menu, history, and an “in-progress” spinner.
 In this phase, I can use all REST methods so that I can do more than just get data and see a “loading” indicator while RESTy is fetching data so that I know it’s working on my request.

 **Phase 4:** In this final phase of the RESTy build, I add some more fidelity to the application, including a menu with a more detailed view of history, as well as an about us page.
-Using React's `BrowserRouter` libary, I am able to conditionally show child components based on the browser route.
+Using React's `BrowserRouter` library, I am able to conditionally show child components based on the browser route.

 #### Usability: To use RESTy-Api, clone the repo and do an `npm i`.
 This will install `create-react-app` and all other dependencies needed for the project to run.
 As listed below, to start the app, run `npm start ` in the project directory.